Funding for Faculty Development

 Individual Faculty and Faculty Group ($5,000 Maximum)

 Description: This award is for expenses related to disciplinary or extradisciplinary professional development in teaching, research, scholarship, creative work, service and/or leadership as described in Article 24.1.1-3 for any amount up to $5000.
 This award may be used for, but is not limited to, any conference (to participate, present, moderate or attend), event, or opportunity, at the local, state, regional, national, or international level, in support of a Faculty Member's professional development and any events which aid in the development of knowledge, skills, and abilities associated with extra-discipline learning and training to support professional development of an individual's teaching, leadership, or scholarly activity.
 Applications under this subsection must come to the College with prior approval from the applicant's academic unit.
 There is a maximum of two (2) funded applications per Faculty Member per academic year under this subsection.
 In the "Memo on Criteria, Guidelines, and Policies", the Office of the Provost suggests that non-tenured, tenure track faculty should be given priority in the event of choosing among proposals.
-This particular criteria is reflected in the rubric.
+This particular criterion is reflected in the rubric.

 Directions: Download the UCBA Template for each proposal (one proposal/conference per application), complete the applicant portions and save as a Word document.
 Forward to your Academic Unit Head (and Study Abroad and Exchange Committee, if applicable) to add signatures of approval.
 Note: This need not be the unit head if the unit designates another person to sign.
 This approval is a presence/absence item and is not part of the rubric but is required to make the application complete.
 Submit a final report (see below) for any previous funding, if applicable.
 Save the completed document as a PDF.
 Click on the “Submit your proposal” button at the bottom of this site and find the hyperlink for “Blue Ash” to upload the application.
 While there is a specific upload for unit approval, there is no need to add it if it is in the application PDF. *Note: Applicants must follow the template on this site in order for the application to be considered complete for review and consideration of funds.

 Supporting Materials ($500 Maximum)